Our first winter pressures briefing, published in 2013, examined the public health and systemic pressures that hamper the NHS's performance in winter.

 While there will always be winter pressures, it is possible to create a health system that is sufficiently robust to react to the inevitable but variable additional demands placed on services during winter.

-However there is no quick fix solution to the current crisis in healthcare provision.
-Longer term investments need to be made to adequately tackle the problems and the financial challenges facing the NHS must not detract from these.
+However, there is no quick fix solution to the current crisis in healthcare provision.
+Longer term investments need to be made to adequately tackle the problems.
+The financial challenges facing the NHS must not detract from these.